HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Feeding

-Only provide feed between Spring and mid-Summer using a general houseplant fertiliser and no more than once or twice a year.
-You can use normal strength as per the instructions, but in all honestly because the Sago Palm just doesn't need that much feed, we personally dilute any fertiliser given to half strength.
+Provide feed between Spring and mid-Summer using a general houseplant fertilizer and no more than once or twice a year.
+You can use normal strength as per the instructions.

 Temperature